Donna Grantis: Early life

-2002-2012
+2002–2012

 Upon relocating to Toronto, Grantis worked as a session musician and bandleader, writing, performing and recording in the city's diverse music scene.
-She worked with artists such as blues vocalist Shakura S'Aida, rocker Sate (formerly known as Saidah Baba Talibah), an all-female reboot of soul-funk band Sue de Nym led by singer-songwriter Suzanne Nuttall (in 2009), hip hop artist Kardinal Offishall, indie artist Hill Kourkoutis (Hill & The Sky Heroes), jazz vocalist Kellylee Evans, R&B songwriter Haydain Neale (Jacksoul) and multi-platinum pop singer Amanda Marshall.
+She worked with artists such as blues vocalist Shakura S'Aida, rocker SATE (musician) (formerly known as Saidah Baba Talibah), an all-female reboot of soul-funk band Sue de Nym led by singer-songwriter Suzanne Nuttall (in 2009), hip hop artist Kardinal Offishall, indie artist Hill Kourkoutis (Hill & The Sky Heroes), jazz vocalist Kellylee Evans, R&B songwriter Haydain Neale (Jacksoul) and multi-platinum pop singer Amanda Marshall.
 As a band leader and composer, Grantis fronted an instrumental jazz-fusion trio called the Donna Grantis Electric Band.
 Her debut solo album, Suites, was independently released June 26, 2012.
 The Donna Grantis Electric Band marked the release of the album with a performance at Toronto jazz club, the Rex Hotel, before touring Europe in support of the record through the fall of 2012.
 As a musical director, Grantis worked on special events with the Canadian Broadcasting Corporation (CBC) and the Women's Blues Revue among others.